-Explanation: Mining, smelting and refining operations consume energy and emit greenhouse gas.
-The mining industry's greenhouse gas emissions are often categorised as coming from two major sources.
-The first (referred to as Scope 1 emissions) are direct emissions as a result from sources that are owned or controlled by a mining operation, such as fossil fuel use in the recovery and processing of minerals, transportation of ore and electricity generation on site.
+Explanation: Mining, smelting and refining operations consume energy and emit greenhouse gases (GHG).
+The mining industry's GHG emissions are often categorised as coming from two major sources.
+The first (referred to as Scope I emissions) are direct emissions as a result from sources that are owned or controlled by a mining operation, such as fossil fuel use in the recovery and processing of minerals, transportation of ore and electricity generation on site.
 The second (referred to as Scope 2 emissions) are emissions that result from the generation of purchased or acquired electricity, heating, cooling, and steam consumed by an organisation, primarily in refining and smelting operations.
 Indirect GHG emissions that occur outside of the organisation, including both upstream and downstream emissions, are referred to as Scope 3.
-Due to the high complexity of ASGM as well as given the fact that these represent the biggest emissions in mining sector the Swiss Better Gold Association focusses only on Scope 1 and 2 emissions.
+Due to the high complexity of ASGM as well as given the fact that these represent the biggest emissions in the mining sector, the Swiss Better Gold Association focusses only on Scope I and 2 emissions.

-ASGM producers' climate journey has 2 main steps.
+ASGM producers' GHG emissions reduction journey has two main steps.
 The first one is to reduce their GHG emissions by: